Built by us, used by us

 The challenge

-Vesperion Gate builds and operates three SaaS products — LensCherry (AI creative studio), Thicket (project management), and Summit (team collaboration platform).
-With a lean team managing everything — product development, infrastructure, deployments, customer support, and daily operations across all three products — organization is critical.
+Vesperion Gate builds and operates two SaaS products — LensCherry (AI creative studio) and Thicket (project management).
+With a lean team managing everything — product development, infrastructure, deployments, customer support, and daily operations across both products — organization is critical.
 Before Thicket, work was scattered across notebooks, browser tabs, and memory.
 Nothing had a system.

 The solution